Finite quotients of abelian varieties with a Calabi-Yau resolution: Some results in McKay correspondence

 By definition of $G_0$, for every $a\in A$, the stabilizers of $a$ in $G$ and $G_0$ coincide.
 Hence, $q$ is étale, and $\tilde{q}$ is étale too by base change.
 But $X_G$ is simply-connected and $X_0$ is connected, so $\mathrm{deg}(\tilde{q})=1$ and $G_0 = G$.}

-\rem{If $G$ is a finite group acting freely in codimension 1 on an abelian variety $A$ so that $A/G$ has a simply-connected crepant resolution, then $G$ may still contain elements that admit no fixed point.
+\rem{If $G$ is a finite group acting freely in codimension 1 on an abelian variety $A$ so that $A/G$ has a resolution $X$ with $c_1(X)=0$ and $\pi_1(X)=\{1\}$, then $G$ may still contain elements that admit no fixed point.
 Without loss of generality, we can assume that $G$ contains no translation, up to replacing $A$ by an isogenous abelian variety, but that is the best we can do.}